skotcharat/doforfund/DesignDocuments/userStories.md

 # User Stories

+### About

+As a user I want to find out more information about this site so that I can make donations.

+### Contact

+As a user I want to be able to contact the admin or asking question.

 ### Sign up

-As a new user I want to create an account so that I can add or edit the blog and save the history picture.
+As a new user I want to create an account so that I can make a donation or signing the event.

 ### Sign In

-As a registered user I want to log in so that I can add or edit the blog and picture.
+As a registered user I want to log in so that I can make a donation or signing the event.

 ### Find the picture

-As any user I want to be able to find the picture by category
+As any user I want to be able to find the example of pictures by a category in the gallery.

-### Find the service
+### Find the Event

-As any user I want to be able to find the services, and the place for taking picture
+As any user I want to be able to find the event, and the place for taking picture.

+### How it works

+As any user I want to understand how this volunteer and donation work for this site.

-### Make a payment
+### Make a donation

-As any user I want to be able to make a payment
+As any user I want to be able to make a donation.

-### View the payment summery
+### View the fund

-As any user, I want to be able to view the payment summery
+As any user, I want to be able to write the name, message, and view the payment and total fund from others.

-### About

-As a user I want to find out more information about this site so that I can make donations or contact the admin.

-### Add a blog or review

-As a registered user, I want to be able to add a blog or review, so other people can join the group of donation.

-### Add Picture

-As a registered user, I want to be able to add a new picture so that others can read and review and might consider for the volunteer.